How a social media policy can help you in a crisis

 Social media is no longer a toy for bored college students; it’s big business and a significant component of your sales strategy.
 With experts predicting that social media can unlock up to a trillion dollars for companies in the future, it’s a good idea to leave it to the professionals.

 Axia PR can help you develop a social media policy that works to enhance your profitability and protect your brand.
-Contact us today or download our free Essential Social Media Management Guide e-book for information on managing your social media presence.
+Contact us today or download our Essential Social Media Management Guide e-book for information on managing your social media presence.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.